As of 19 March 2026, FIFA has not announced any official torch carrier for the FIFA World Cup 2026. That is the clearest fact available right now.

 Frequently Asked Questions

-FIFA has not announced any official torch carrier as of 19 March 2026.
-Current official information does not name anyone for that role.
+Nobody has been officially announced.
+FIFA has not named any torch carrier as of 19 March 2026.

 The opening match is being played at Mexico City Stadium.
 Mexico will play in that opener on home soil.